Lab Members

 Lab Manager

 Chuu received her A.S. in Biology from Austin Community College in 2020 after moving to the US from Burma.
 She then got her B.S. in Neuroscience from the University of Texas at Austin in 2023.
 Throughout her senior year as an undergraduate, Chuu worked as a research assistant in the Duarte Lab and assisted in projects that used EEG and FMRI imaging techniques to study sleep and memory correlations across the lifespan.
-During the same time, She also worked at the Child Development Center to work closely with young children and observe their social interaction through intentional play.
-In June 2023, Chuu joined the Dr. Church-Lang’s Lab to further her research experience.
-She is curious in exploring the impact of early-life social interactions on cognitive and social development.
+During the same time, she also worked at the Child Development Center, working closely with young children and observing their social interaction through intentional play.
+In June 2023, Chuu joined Dr. Church-Lang’s Lab to further her research experience.
+She is curious to explore the impact of early-life social interactions on cognitive and social development.

 Postdoctoral Fellow